-These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board and International Financial Reporting Standards as issued by the International Accounting Standards Board.
+These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and International Financial Reporting Standards as issued by the International Accounting Standards Board.
 The Company is a for-profit entity for financial reporting purposes under Australian Accounting Standards.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.